Registration and identification

 It's important to regularly check that your pet's tag is visible, safely secured and undamaged.

-To register your dog or cat, simply go your nearest council office with the appropriate fee (discounts are available to pensioners and owners of desexed dogs).
-Owners of desexed dogs must bring a copy of the Sterilisation Certificate or a Statutory Declaration when registering.
+To register your dog or cat, register online or simply go your nearest council office with the appropriate fee (discounts are available to pensioners and owners of desexed dogs).
+Owners of desexed dogs must supply a copy of the Sterilisation Certificate or a Statutory Declaration when registering.

 It is important to register your dog and cat as soon as you get it (or within 14 days if you have moved to Mackay) to help keep it safe and returned to you if it wanders.